mcc-us/mcc-us.github.io.bkup/_posts/2020-01-01-glossary-accounting-terms.md

 28. *Journal*: A formal record of financial transactions in chronological order, typically with debits and credits for each entry. (**Record of original entry**)

 29. *Journalizing*: The process of analyzing and recording transactions in a journal using debits and credits according to accounting principles. (**Putting transactions into words & numbers)**

+30. *List of approved suppliers*: Used as an internal control.

-30. *Ledger*: A collection of individual accounts with their balances and activity details, categorized from the general journal. (**Individual "containers" for each account**)
+31. *Ledger*: A collection of individual accounts categorized by function (assets, liabilities, equity, income, expenses) that records the balances and activity details of each account based on entries in the general journal. **The record of final entry**

+32. *Normal Balance*: The normal balance of an account is its **increase** side.

-31. *Permanent Account*: Accounts with balances carried over to the next accounting period, that reflect long-term financial standing (**assets, liabilities, and equity**).
+33. *Permanent Account*: Accounts with balances carried over to the next accounting period, that reflect long-term financial standing (**assets, liabilities, and equity**).

-32. *Prepaid Expenses*: Expenses paid in advance, but not yet used or consumed. (**Think: paying ahead of time but still waiting to use it**)
+34. *Prepaid Expenses*: Expenses paid in advance, but not yet used or consumed. (**Think: paying ahead of time but still waiting to use it**)

-33. *Posting*: Transferring recorded transactions from the general journal to individual accounts in the general ledger. (**Moving X-actions from the "journal" to their specific accounts**)
+35. *Posting*: Transferring recorded transactions from the general journal to individual accounts in the general ledger. (**Posting = transferring data from a journal to a ledger.**

-34. *Report Form Balance Sheet*: A standardized format used to present a company's financial position at a specific point in time. (**A template for financial reports**)
+36. *Report Form Balance Sheet*: A standardized format used to present a company's financial position at a specific point in time. (**A template for financial reports**)

-35. *Salvage Value*: The estimated resale or scrap value of an asset at the end of its useful life, usually after depreciation. (**Think: Scrap value**)
+37. *Salvage Value*: The estimated resale or scrap value of an asset at the end of its useful life, usually after depreciation. (**Scrap value**)

-36. *Slide*: An accidental **movement of a decimal point**.
+38. *Slide*: An accidental **movement of a decimal point**.

-37. *Statement of Owner’s Equity:* A financial statement summarizing changes in owner's investment, including contributions, withdrawals, and profits/losses, showing the ending balance. (**Report detailing what the owner puts in, takes out, & has left**)
+39. *Statement of Owner’s Equity:* A financial statement summarizing changes in owner's investment, including contributions, withdrawals, and profits/losses, showing the ending balance. (**Report detailing what the owner puts in, takes out, & has left**)

-38. *Straight-Line Depreciation*: Dividing an asset's cost (initial cost - salvage value) equally over its useful life as an expense. (**Think: linear depreciation with a slope = -1.**)
+40. *Straight-Line Depreciation*: Dividing an asset's cost (initial cost - salvage value) equally over its useful life as an expense. (**Linear depreciation with a slope = -1.**)

-39. *Temporary Account*: Accounts only used during an accounting period to summarize income and expenses, closing to zero at the end (**cost of goods sold, revenue**, etc).
+41. *Temporary Account*: Accounts only used during an accounting period to summarize income and expenses, closing to zero at the end (**Cost of goods sold, revenue**, etc).

-40. *Transposition*: Accidentally **switching the order of digits** in a number.
+42. *Transposition*: Accidentally **Switching the order of digits** in a number.

-41. *Trial Balance*: A list of transactions and accounts after posting entries, **Debits must equal Credits**.
+43. *Trial Balance*: A list of transactions and accounts after posting entries, **Debits must equal Credits**.

 ---